 In addition, the ARA it has created a Diversity Working Group to support the delivery of targeted activity in support of this statement.
-The working party will promote existing best practice in terms of audience development, volunteering and collecting from diverse groups.
-However a key objective is to consider how to move on from this to attracting diverse groups to paid employment within the archives, records management and conservation professions.
+The working party will promote existing best practice in terms of recruitment, training, audience development, volunteering and collecting from diverse groups, etc. However, a key objective is also to consider how we can move on from this to attracting diverse groups to paid employment within the archives, records management and conservation professions.

 Below are the results from our Equality Monitoring surveys.